 The Dominican Republic has one of the best healthcare systems in the Caribbean and is graced with a year-round tropical climate.
 Unfortunately, the warm weather also comes with a high incidence of mosquito-borne illnesses, like dengue and malaria.
 Accordingly, healthcare providers in the Dominican Republic pay particular attention to these diseases when it comes to expectant mothers and newborns.

-In addition to our midwifery program in La Romana, we offer a community health project facilitated by our non-profit partner hospital.
+In addition to our midwifery program in Santo Domingo, we offer a community health project facilitated by our non-profit partner hospital.
 You can devote a week or more of your program to helping underserved Haitian communities in the Dominican Republic.

 You will be placed in a Gap Medics partner hospital or clinic the Monday after your arrival, and you will spend weekdays shadowing your dedicated mentor in healthcare.
 We partner with hospitals around the world that offer busy maternity wards for our students to explore.
 Our partner hospitals undergo a rigorous vetting process before they are able to host our students, ensuring an unbeatable standard of quality when it comes to the educational value and academic rigour of our program.